mim1q/derelict/project/PROJECT.md

 Currently, it only adds decorative blocks and the Waxing Staff and Aging Staff.
 This is only the beginning :)

+## Tip

+Use the Aging Staff on a vanilla light source (Redstone Lamp, Sea Lantern, Jack o'Lantern, Lantern or Soul Lantern) to turn it into a flickering version of itself.

 # Configuration

 Two config files: `derelict.json5` and `derelict-client.json5` are provided.